Week 11 NFL playoff picture: Cowboys to play for NFC East lead

 5. Carolina Panthers (6-4)

 Consecutive losses have loosened the Panthers' grip in the NFC wild-card race.
 Fortunately for them at the moment, there are only six NFC teams with winning records.
 One thing is clear.
-The Panthers need to start stacking wins during an upcoming stretch that includes Buccaneers and Browns.
+The Panthers need to start stacking wins during an upcoming stretch that includes the Buccaneers and the Browns.
 They close the season playing the Saints in two of their final three games, a far-from-ideal scenario for clinching.

 Next up: Home vs. Seattle Seahawks